-Newell Brands operates in nearly 100 countries in the Americas, Europe, the Middle East, Africa, and the Asia Pacific region.
 Roughly two-thirds of sales come from the US, while Europe, Middle East and Africa (EMEA) region generates about 15% of sales.
-Latin America and the Asia Pacific regions both generate 10% of revenue, while Canada brings in the remainder of total sales.
+Latin America and the Asia Pacific regions both generate more than 5% of revenue, while Canada brings in the remainder of total sales.

 Sales and Marketing

-Newell Brands reaches consumers through large mass merchandisers, such as discount stores, home centers, warehouse clubs, office superstores, commercial distributors, and e-commerce companies.
+Newell Brands reaches consumers through large mass merchandisers, such as discount stores, home centers, warehouse clubs, office superstores, specialty retailers and wholesalers, commercial distributors, and e-commerce companies.
 It also sells direct-to-consumer online, while certain brands, such as Yankee Candle, have dedicated stores.